 - Sixth form, colleges and first year undergraduates* (16-18+)

-Each school should enter just one team of up to 10 members.
+Each school should enter a maximum of two teams of up to 10 members.

 *Must be in first year of university degree course